smartcontractkit/documentation/docs/solana/data-feeds/using-data-feeds-solana.md

 To get the full list of available Chainlink Data Feeds on Solana, see the [Solana Feeds](/docs/solana/data-feeds-solana/) page.
 View the program that owns the Chainlink Data Feeds in the [Solana Devnet Explorer](https://solscan.io/account/HEvSKofvBgfaexv23kMabbYqxasxU3mQ4ibBMEmJWHny?cluster=devnet), or the [Solana Mainnet Explorer](https://solscan.io/account/HEvSKofvBgfaexv23kMabbYqxasxU3mQ4ibBMEmJWHny).

-Track the status of the Solana network at [status.solana.com/](https://status.solana.com/).

 {% include 'data-quality.md' %}

 **Topics**